eviabs/Dicts/README.md

 ## Download
-App is available at play store, but you are welcome to download the source code and use it as you please.
+App is available on Google Play Store, but you are welcome to download the source code and use it as you please.

 [<img src="https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png" width="30%" height="30%">](https://play.google.com/store/apps/details?id=com.eviabs.dicts)

 ## Modify the Dictionaries (Search Providers)
 The app comes with some default dictionaries (which are called Search Providers).
-If you wish to add your own search providers or remove the default ones, there are several steps to achieve that.
+If you wish to add your own search providers or remove the default ones, there are several steps to complete.

 ### Add a Dictionary
 We will now demonstrate how to add a new search provider to the app.
-For this practice, we will add Wikipedia.
+For this practice, we will add *Wikipedia*.

 *Note that there are few superclasses that you will extend in order to add a provider.
 Those superclasses will take care of most of the app's functionality (e.g. showing "no results" card when no results are available. or showing "server error" card with a retry button when an error occurs).
 You could override any of the superclass' methods if you want to achieve more complex behavior.
 In such case, the code is documented and you are advised to go through it.*

-1) First, make sure that your server (see [server repo](https://github.com/eviabs/web-dicts)) supports your search provider (see [server repo](https://github.com/eviabs/web-dicts/blob/master/README.md#add-seach-provider))
+1) First, make sure that your server (see [server repo](https://github.com/eviabs/web-dicts)) supports your search provider (see [add search provider](https://github.com/eviabs/web-dicts/blob/master/README.md#add-search-provider))

 2) Go to `ApiConsts` class under `ApiClients` package, and add the following String: